Jethet/vanillaJS-audio-tour/README.markdown

 * the user may see hyperlinks that can be clicked for information on other attractions
 * the user can click on the sidebar next to a PoI image and this will show a map of the tour and their location based on GPS.
 * the user can close the screen with the map and return to the tour
-* at the end of the tour, the user enters a final screen with a button to go to a survey  ????
+* at the end of the tour, the user enters a final screen with a button to go to a survey
-CAN THE USER SKIP THE SURVEY, SHOULD WE ADD A 'NOT NOW' BUTTON OR SOMETHING LIKE THAT?
 * the user can click the button to take the survey and submit it using the submit button
-* the user will enter the 'Appeal & Donation Page' ????
+* the user will enter the 'Appeal & Donation Page' and can donate money
-IS THE APPEAL AND DONATION PAGE SHOWING UP AUTOMATICALLY?
-AFTER THE 'END' PAGE?
-AFTER THE SURVEY PAGE?
-OR DOES THE USER HAVE TO CLICK TO SEE IT?

-**Backlog**  PLEASE ADD OR DELETE

-Possible options to consider are:
+**MPV**
+1. the user can download the app from the app store
+1. the user sees a welcome screen when opening the app
+1. the uesr can select a language
+1. the user is shown multiple audio files that can be played
+1. the user can select an audio file
-* option to stop the audio tour and return to the home screen
+1. the user can skip the audio file and go back to the audio overview screen
-* add functionality to download a map of the tour
-* accessibility features
-* ... ?

 **Technology used**